 If you claim something, make sure to have a link to a reputable source that supports your claims.

 Email us at email@example.com with the subject “PITCH.”

 By sending us your submission you give us the right to change your guest post and agree to the terms and conditions following:

-You agree not to publish your post on other sites, if we contact you and intent to publish it.
+You agree not to publish your post on other sites if we contact you and intend to publish it.